Tanzyingsz/DDM-Dissertation/Literature Review 5.1.md

 The external problem of donor is to deal with a large amount of second-hand households within a limited time.
 The internal problem is the reluctance to resolve procrastination when facing hard-work with no rewards as well as the conflict of being a caring environmentalist or being a careless person who dumps the load in a landfill.<br/>

 Therefore the story on related page explained the idea "we hate taking bulky items downstairs and dump them as much as you do."
 The solution provided by RE:source is a free donation collecting service.
 Step-by-step guide and carefully-designed form process will simplify the donation register process.
 As a result, there might be a higher possibility the user take part in a donation.
-As for the reward, Miller(2017) stressed offering a status in return.
+As for the reward, Miller(2017), the author of "Building a storybrand", stressed offering a status in return.
 Thus, the donor will get a certification with his membership as a RE: source support and all the detailed contribution he made to the environment.
 A certification brings up the feeling of rewarded and being affirmed.
 At the end of the story, the success should be depicted with an image that shows the character leaving the UK without burden.<br/><br/>

 **Hero story 2: Buyer**
 In general, the buyer is mainly made up of first-year students who just arrived in the UK and are still struggling to get used to the new environment and looking for a way to decorate their new life.<br/>

 "Best bargain, reliable products."
 The slogan pointed out the price and quality advantage of RE:source products.<br/>

 Buyer face the external problem of paying a fortune for furniture that cannot be taken away and being scare to be scammed.
 In this case, to ease buyer's doubt, RE: source establish 7-day return policy, guarantee on-time delivery and quality of goods.
 Through closely cooperate with the removal company, the reliability of service is guaranteed.
 As for the internal problem, the buyer is looking for a brand that they could rely on.
 Re: source is set to be considerate like a senior to the new students.
 "We know a bus trip to IKEA with tons of household items back is a hassle.
 Why not enjoy the bargain online?
-All stuff here is still good as new and directly delivered to your doorstep. " Accordingly, the website will lead the buyer through the purchasing process through caring micro-content.<br/><br/>
+All stuff here is still good as new and directly delivered to your doorstep. " Accordingly, the website will lead the buyer through the purchasing process through caring micro-content.【截图】<br/><br/>

 ## 4.2 RE:source User Experience design

 ### 4.2.1 User Needs of RE:source

-RE: source is designed to achieve delight and satisfaction.
-The ideal performance requires to meet Aaron's user needs(2.1.2).<br/>
+RE: source is designed to achieve delight and satisfaction. 【改掉第一句，很难衡量】The ideal performance requires to meet Aaron's user needs(2.1.2).<br/>

 (1) Functional: RE: source help donors to fill in the form as quick and easy as possible and provides the buyer with the list and filter for second-hand products.<br/>

 (3) Reliable: RE: source responds consistently and is effective in finding the desired stuff and helping user finish the tasks.<br/>

 (2) Usable: The web app contains enough brief status information of products and clear instructions.
 Advanced information only is shown when needed to reduce distractions.
-The pages work seamlessly.<br/>
+The pages work seamlessly.【截图说明】<br/>

-(4) Pleasurable: RE: source embed clean and aesthetic illustrations, subtle animations, an adequate amount of tiny gamified elements and gives timely encouraging feedback to reassure user knows what is going on.<br/><br/>
+(4) Pleasurable: RE: source embed clean and aesthetic illustrations, subtle animations, an adequate amount of tiny gamified elements and gives timely encouraging feedback to reassure user knows what is going on.<br/><br/> 【进一步解释】

 ### 4.2.2 Usability of RE:source

 In order to keep consistency throughout the user experience, RE:source developed a design system that stores all the necessary elements that will be reused multiple times.
 Applying the design elements metioned in the previous section(2.1.3), RE:source planned to carry out the typography, colour scheme and motion design as follwed:<br/>

 **(1)Colour**
 In order to show the various status of information and express a clear hierarchy, RE:source picked the colour theme with one primary colour, blue, and five additional colours.
-Inspired by the visual salience chart above, green and orange are used as the secondary and third level of colour in priority.
+Inspired by the visual salience chart above(2.2.3), green and orange are used as the secondary and third level of colour in priority.
 The overall elaborate colour theme helps RE:source to present readable and understandable content, pass the brand value of safe and reliable.<br/>

 Considering accessibility, content are not only distinguished through colour, but also explanation text or various patterns.<br/><br/>